 Sometimes, the two overlap.
 A range of businesses can be suitably housed and operated using containers, rather than requiring traditional floor space.

-For interest, we offer a look at five examples of businesses that are being successfully run from containers.
+For interest, we offer a look at five examples of shipping container business ventures that are being successfully run from containers.

 Multifunctional performance space

 Mobile performance venues are becoming increasingly popular across the world.
 A single shipping container, with drop-down sides, is a pre-configured music stage that’s easy to set-up, and move around.

 You can get creative, and combine one or more repurposed units to create a modifiable, multifunctional performance space, as a group of young New Yorkers have done with The ArtBloc.

 In this iteration of upcycled shipping containers, units can easily fit together to form various shapes ideal for multiple applications – from art galleries and performance venues to outdoor movie screens, where images are projected onto the sides of the containers themselves.

 Who would have imagined a shipping container could be transformed into a self-sustaining hydroponic growing system that uses virtually no water or fertiliser to generate extraordinarily high crop yields?
 That’s exactly what’s happening right here in South Africa and further afield.

 At the local level, 12-metre containers are being equipped with water tanks, LED lights and shelving to create a self-contained growing environment.
 These farms-in-a-box are capable of producing the equivalent yield of an acre of ground.

 The GROCUBE is a plug-and-play vertical faming solution tailor-made for the propagation of leafy green vegetables and herbs.
 It’s a game changer that enables anyone, anywhere, to produce organic-grade veggies, regardless of location or rainfall patterns.

 A South African-based marketing company has developed the Hottbox, an exhibition and experiential marketing solution that’s constructed from unused shipping containers.